-- Find the perfect blend of sumptuous and sustainable at this luxurious eco-friendly resort
+- Blend of sumptuousness and sustainability at this luxurious eco resort

 - Dive with manta rays year-round and watch turtles nesting and hatching

 - Get involved in marine conservation with ten resident marine biologists